 Eric J. Chow, MD, MPH

-Dr. Eric Chow is an acting instructor in hematology/oncology at the University of Washington School of Medicine.
-In his pilot project, he is examining a cohort of 200 pediatric patients who have been treated for childhood acute lymphoblastic leukemia (ALL).
-He will be looking at the role played by high-dose glucocorticoids, e.g., prednisone and dexamethasone, given to children who have been treated for ALL, in producing an elevated risk of obesity.
+In his pilot project, Dr. Eric Chow is examining a cohort of 200 pediatric patients who have been treated for childhood acute lymphoblastic leukemia (ALL).
+He will be looking at the role played by high-dose glucocorticoids – such as prednisone and dexamethasone – given to children who have been treated for ALL, in producing an elevated risk of obesity.
 Results of this research may help identify those children with ALL who would benefit most from early interventions to reduce future obesity and insulin resistance.

 Christian L. Roth, MD

-Dr. Christian Roth is an associate professor in the Department of Pediatrics at the University of Washington School of Medicine.
-In his pilot project, he is examining patients with hypothalamic obesity.
+In his pilot project, Dr. Christian Roth is examining patients with hypothalamic obesity.
 Using an established functional magnetic imaging (fMRI) protocol, he is observing food-related responses of brain centers involved in appetite control.
-The goal is to establish a translational research project identifying neuroendocrine and behavioral mechanisms that lead to overeating and weight gain in patients with medial hypothalamic brain lesions and also to establish interdisciplinary fMRI studies at Seattle Children’s Hospital in the field of neuroendocrine disorders of energy homeostasis.
+The goals are to establish a project identifying neuroendocrine and behavioral mechanisms that lead to overeating and weight gain in patients with medial hypothalamic brain lesions and to establish interdisciplinary fMRI studies at Seattle Children’s Hospital in the field of neuroendocrine disorders of energy homeostasis.

 Sheela Sathyanarayana, MD, MPH

-Dr. Sheela Sathyanarayana is an assistant professor in the Department of Pediatrics at the University of Washington and is a member of Seattle Children’s Research Institute's Center for Child Health, Behavior and Development.
-Her pilot project is looking at the use of phthalate — a synthetic chemical used to make plastics flexible — in medical products.
+Dr. Sheela Sathyanarayana’s pilot project is looking at the use of phthalate – a synthetic chemical used to make plastics flexible – in medical products.
 She is measuring urinary phthalate concentrations in infants at the Swedish Neonatal Intensive Care Unit in Seattle, where efforts are under way to change to equipment that is free of di-ethylhexyl phthalate.
 For the study, infants will be randomized to phthalate-containing medical equipment or phthalate-free medical equipment to determine if significant exposure differences exist.
 Data gathered in this study will be invaluable in future research efforts to determine the impact of endocrine-disrupting chemicals on infant health and development.

 Thor A. Wagner, MD

-Dr. Thor Wagner is an acting instructor in the Department of Pediatrics at the University of Washington School of Medicine.
-His project is motivated by the observation that 50% of all children with HIV die before they are diagnosed.
+Dr. Thor Wagner’s project is motivated by the observation that 50% of all children with HIV die before they are diagnosed.
 His pilot project seeks to explore a novel, high-sensitivity, microcapillary approach to infant HIV-1 diagnosis, with the goal of enabling an affordable point-of-care diagnostic test for infant HIV.
 If successful, this approach might be applicable to diagnostic testing for other infectious diseases in low-resource settings.

 Danielle M. Zerr, MD, MPH

-Dr. Danielle Zerr is an associate professor in the Department of Pediatrics at the University of Washington School of Medicine.
-Her pilot project looks at emerging multidrug resistance and aims to characterize the associations between clinical factors, bacterial strain background, intrinsic virulence, plasmid structure and broad spectrum β-lactam resistance in pediatric E. coli isolates.
+Dr. Danielle Zerr’s pilot project looks at emerging multidrug resistance and aims to characterize the associations between clinical factors, bacterial strain background, intrinsic virulence, plasmid structure and broad spectrum β-lactam resistance in pediatric E. coli isolates.
 The results will serve as preliminary data for a multicenter grant application to describe national molecular and epidemiological trends in pediatric plasmid-borne broad-spectrum β-lactam resistance in Enterobacteriaceae bacteria.